ncrubin/kpoint_eri/kpoint_eri/README.md

 # Resource Estimation for Periodic Systems

-Module `openfermion.resource_estimates.pbc` to facilitate fault-tolerant (FT) resource estimates for second-quantized symmetry-adapted Hamiltonians with periodic boundary conditions (PBC).
+Module `openfermion.resource_estimates.pbc` facilitates fault-tolerant (FT) resource estimates for second-quantized symmetry-adapted Hamiltonians with periodic boundary conditions (PBC).

 The module provides symmetry adapated sparse, single, double and tensor hypercontraction representations of the Hamiltonians.

 For the methods listed above, there are sub-routines which:
 * factorize the two-electron integrals if appropriate
-* compute the lambda values, `compute_lambda()`
+* compute the associated lambda values, `compute_lambda()`
 * estimate the number of logical qubits and Toffoli gates required to simulate with this factorization, `compute_cost()`

 ### Details